George Washington Carver State Park

 George Washington Carver State Park became fondly known as “The Beach.”
 Well-known entertainers performed at the park including Ray Charles and Little Richard.
 Carver Park served as the summer home of the St. John’s Ski Bees, the only black water ski club in Georgia and their summer performances attracted blacks from nearby Atlanta and from across the southeast.
 The Beach is where Mrs. Coretta Scott King spent weekends at church outings, and where Rev. Andrew Young and his family learned to water ski.

 Due to state budget cuts, George Washington Carver Park was removed from the state park system and its operation turned over to Bartow County Government in 1975, becoming known as Bartow Carver Park.
 In 2017, the park returned to its original name and was renovated under new management by the Cartersville-Bartow County Convention & Visitors Bureau.
-The park is open for day use and is available for exclusive reservation making it an ideal site for reunions, corporate picnics, and other large gatherings.
+The park is open for day use and it’s large indoor pavilion makes it an ideal site for reunions, corporate picnics, and other large gatherings.
 For reservations call 770-387-1357.

 SEE PARK TIMELINE and Interact and Share Memories on the Park FACEBOOK Page